 A full list of all medications, both prescription and over-the-counter, needs to obtained.

 A screen of substance use and abuse may be the main clinical focus during the psychiatric history and deserves careful clinical attention.
 All substances of abuse should be documented including the amount used, route, period of time of use, last time used, adverse effects, withdrawal, and past substance abuse treatment.
 Smoking, including the amount and duration of use, should be assessed because of possible interactions with medications and increased risk of physical illness.
-Please refer to Substance Abuse Disorders for detailed discussion on the diagnosis and treatment of substance abuse disorders.

 Family history of psychiatric illness should be explored.
 Specific diagnoses of family members, particularly first-degree relatives, are important.
 This information may guide diagnosis and treatment options for your patient.
 Family history of completed and attempted suicides should be explored, as suicide has significant heritability.
 Note that families often do not openly discuss psychiatric illnesses, and so general (rather than diagnosis-specific) questioning may be more helpful (eg, “Have you had any siblings, parents, cousins, aunts/uncles who may have had problems with their nerves/mood/functioning/behavior?”).